crazymidnight/python-labs/README.md

 # About

-This project includes laboratory works on Python programming at master degree programm "Software Engineering" at Tomsk Polytechnic University.
+This project includes laboratory works on Python programming at master degree program "Software Engineering" at Tomsk Polytechnic University.

 ## Requirements